linux-system-roles/podman/README.md

 ### podman_selinux_ports

-This is a `list` of `dict` in the same format as used by the `fedora.linux_system_role.selinux` role.
+This is a `list` of `dict` in the same format as used by the `fedora.linux_system_roles.selinux` role.
 Use this if you want the role to manage the SELinux policy for ports used by the role.

 ```yaml